AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/journey-canvas/configure-journey-canvas.md

 ### Duplicate nodes

->[!AVAILABILITY]
->
->This feature is not yet available.

 The option to duplicate is available for the following objects on the canvas:

+* Individual nodes

 * Multiple nodes

 To duplicate nodes:

-1. Select multiple nodes that you want to duplicate.
+1. Select one or more nodes that you want to duplicate.

+   To select multiple nodes, hold Command (on Mac) or Ctrl (on Windows).

 1. Right-click one of the selected nodes, then select [!UICONTROL **Duplicate**].